bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

    ![](/img/android-build-aab-config.jpg)

-If you wish to generate an APK and an .aab in one workflow, add two **Android Build** Steps after each other and configure one to build an .aab file and the other to build an APK.
+If you wish to generate an APK and an Android App Bundle in one workflow, add two **Android Build** Steps after each other and configure one to build an Android App Bundle and the other to build an APK.

 ## Signing an Android App Bundle